 You will likely have a difficult time letting go of the business you worked hard to build.
 Yet, it may be your only option if you cannot afford to buy out your spouse’s share, if you cannot agree on a fair value or if two are unwilling and unable to co-own it.
 Keep in mind, though, that selling your business comes with its own challenges.
 For one, the sale of your business is contingent on whether a potential buyer exists.
 Furthermore, it is contingent on economic factors, like the market conditions and your business’ profitability.

 When dividing your business in your divorce, you will want to make sure you do so in the manner most appropriate for your circumstances.
-A family law attorney can help you understand the options that are feasible in your situation.
+An attorney can help you understand the options that are feasible in your situation.